Efficient SAR Vessel Detection for FPGA-Based On-Satellite Sensing: Background and Related Work

-But despite recent advances, efficient, state-of-the-art and deployable SAR vessel detection models do not yet exist.
-State-of-the-art models achieve high accuracy across diverse maritime conditions (e.g. as represented by the largest and most diverse open SAR vessel dataset; xView3-SAR \cite{Paolo2022}), but achieve this through use of large-scale architectures and ensemble methods, which means they are too large and power-hungry for satellite deployment (the top 5 performing models from the competition associated with the xView3-SAR dataset have 89M to 754M parameters; 249 MB to 3.0 GB \cite{Paolo2022}; see blue symbols in Table \ref{tab:yolo_performance} and Fig. \ref{fig:xview3_models}).
-In contrast, various lightweight models for SAR vessel detection have been proposed, using a range of architectures such as LSR-Det \cite{Meng2024}, SAR-Net \cite{Cao2024}, and YOLO \cite{Zhao2024, Yasir2024, Zhu2024}.
-But the majority of these models have either not been deployed or evaluated on edge hardware \cite{Meng2024, Cao2024, Zhao2024, Yasir2024, Zhu2024}, or else have been developed for and tested on platforms with power requirements exceeding satellite constraints \cite{Gao2022}.
-Finally, the only models that have been deployed on hardware with low enough power to meet these constraints (Field-Programmable Gate Arrays; FPGAs \cite{Yang2022, Huang2024, Fang2025}) have only been trained and evaluated on relatively small and less representative SAR vessel datasets \cite{Zhang2021, Wang2019C, Wei2020} that do not reflect the real-world scale, diversity, and complexity of operational maritime scenarios captured in large-scale benchmarks such as xView3-SAR (which has 1-2 orders of magnitude more ship instances and 2-3 orders of magnitude more image pixels).
-In summary, SAR vessel detection has previously been demonstrated only by ML models that either are too large for satellite deployment, have not been developed for sufficiently low-power hardware, or have only been developed and tested on small SAR datasets that do not sufficiently represent the complexity of the real-world task.
+Computer vision techniques for SAR vessel detection \cite{Zhu2021} have addressed the challenges associated with task difficulty, enabling automated, adaptable and robust analysis and improving on accuracy and adaptability over traditional rule-based methods \cite{Yasir2023, Khalid2024}.
+But although state-of-the-art models achieve high accuracy across diverse maritime conditions (e.g. as represented by the largest and most diverse open SAR vessel dataset; xView3-SAR \cite{Paolo2022}), this has relied on large-scale architectures and ensemble methods.
+Such models are therefore too large and power-hungry for satellite deployment (the top 5 performing models from the competition associated with the xView3-SAR dataset have 89M to 754M parameters; 249 MB to 3.0 GB \cite{Paolo2022}; see blue symbols in Table \ref{tab:yolo_performance} and Fig. \ref{fig:xview3_models}).
+Various lightweight models for SAR vessel detection have also been proposed, using a range of architectures such as LSR-Det \cite{Meng2024}, SAR-Net \cite{Cao2024}, and YOLO \cite{Zhao2024, Yasir2024, Zhu2024}, but the majority of these models have either not been deployed or evaluated on edge hardware \cite{Meng2024, Cao2024, Zhao2024, Yasir2024, Zhu2024}, or else have been developed for and tested on platforms with power requirements exceeding satellite constraints \cite{Gao2022}.
+Finally, the only models that have been deployed on hardware with low enough power to meet these constraints (Field-Programmable Gate Arrays; FPGAs \cite{Yang2022, Huang2024, Fang2025}) have only been trained and evaluated on relatively small and less representative SAR vessel datasets \cite{Zhang2021, Wang2019C, Wei2020} that do not reflect the real-world scale, diversity, and complexity of operational maritime scenarios captured in large-scale benchmarks such as xView3-SAR (1-2 orders of magnitude more ship instances, 2-3 orders of magnitude more image pixels).